 Skilled attendance requires an enabling environment, such as a clean delivery area with the necessary supplies and equipment.
 And skilled birth attendants must provide respectful care that takes into account the dignity of the pregnant woman.
 Unfortunately, many countries have severe shortages of trained health providers with midwifery skills.

 Emergency obstetric care

 Emergency obstetric care is critical to reducing maternal mortality.
-All five of the major causes of maternal death – haemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour – can be treated at a well-staffed, well-equipped health facility.
-In such settings, many sick newborns can also be saved.
+All five of the major direct causes of maternal death – haemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour – can be treated at a well-staffed, well-equipped health facility.
+In such settings, most newborns with asphyxia or infection can also be saved.

-Postnatal care, provided in the six weeks following delivery, is as important as antenatal care.
-Bleeding, sepsis and hypertensive disorders can all take place after a woman has exited the health centre.
-And newborns are also extremely vulnerable in the immediate aftermath of birth.
+Post-natal care – provided within the first 24 hours of delivery, on the third day afterward, then in the second and sixth weeks – is as important as antenatal care.
+Bleeding, sepsis and hypertensive disorders can all occur after a woman leaves the health facility.
+Newborns are also extremely vulnerable in the immediate aftermath of birth.

-UNFPA strongly recommends follow-up visits by a health worker to assess the health of both mother and child in the postnatal period.
+UNFPA, WHO and UNICEF strongly recommend follow-up visits by a health worker to assess both mother and child in the post-natal period.

 UNFPA at work